 Strengthening the Potato Seed Production and Supply Chain

 Availability and affordability of clean certified seed is arguably one of the greatest challenges in the potato value chain, especially for processors.
-The project is exploring innovative models for creating demand for last-mile input delivery, including seed, fertilizer, and agro-chemicals.
+The project explored innovative models for creating demand for last-mile input delivery, including seed, fertilizer, and agro-chemicals.

-Training programs are equipping trainees with knowledge about various superior potato varieties, water and soil management methods, quality control, post-harvest handling, and other areas.
-Training is practical and hands-on, using field demonstration plots.
+Practical, hands-on training programs equipped trainees with knowledge about various superior potato varieties, water and soil management methods, quality control, post-harvest handling, and other areas using field demonstration plots.

 Demand-Driven Extension Services

-Training is conducted by experts from the Ministry of Agriculture, research agencies, and the agri-food industry, embracing a hands-on practical training model to develop skills, particularly for youth and women, in potato production areas.
-The project is also training select lead farmers on topics such as GAPs, spray service provision, etc., to create a backup to the government extension system.
-This will improve the quality of extension services and gradually build up a cadre of trained and well-equipped extension/technician agents.
-It will also create farmer demand for professional extension services.
+Training wass conducted by experts from the Ministry of Agriculture, research agencies, and the agri-food industry, embracing a hands-on practical training model to develop skills, particularly for youth and women, in potato production areas.
+The project also trained select lead farmers on topics such as GAPs, spray service provision, etc., to create a backup to the government extension system.
+This was to improve the quality of extension services and gradually build up a cadre of trained and well-equipped extension/technician agents.
+It was also to create farmer demand for professional extension services.

-The project is exploring innovative models for creating demand for last-mile input delivery, including seed, fertilizer, and agro-chemicals.
+The project explored innovative models for creating demand for last-mile input delivery, including seed, fertilizer, and agro-chemicals.

 Increasing Market Knowledge and Access